Jack Bergman: Tenure

 Bergman assumed office on January 3, 2017.
 He is a member of the Republican Study Committee, the Climate Solutions Caucus and the U.S.–Japan Caucus.

 Bergman serves on the House Budget Committee, the House Armed Services Committee, and the House Committee on Veterans Affairs.

 In June 2017, Bergman was one of the Republican congressmen who were practicing on an Alexandria, Virginia, baseball field for the annual Congressional Baseball Game when James Hodgkinson began shooting at them, harming four people, including Representative Steve Scalise.
 Afterward, Bergman blamed the incident on anti-GOP rhetoric and the media.

 Bergman voted with President Joe Biden's stated position roughly 6% of the time.

 In October 2023, Bergman unsuccessfully ran for Speaker of the House.

+In February 2026, Bergman co-led the bipartisan Michigan congressional delegation that secured the designation of Camp Grayling's National All-Domain Warfighting Center as a national range for uncrewed aerial systems testing by the Department of Defense.